 Bitter?
 His new divorce barely scratches the surface of that.
 Anger management issues, a drinking problem — the last thing this guy needs is to see his own haunted life relived by his less fortunate students.

 Daniela (Esme Perez) is pointlessly taunted for her race and her shyness, which manifests itself in the halting way she reads from the play in class.

 Preston (Matthew Garry) is the kid the jocks pick on in class, on the bus and in the cafeteria.
-He’s a photographer and a smart kid, and that doesn’t seem to help.
+He’s a smart student, a photographer, and that doesn’t seem to help.

 “Teacher” sees Mr. Lewis struggle to intervene as Tim escalates their torment in a waking nightmare of beatings, social media shaming and intimidation.

 Mr. Lewis is up for tenure, but still he speaks out.
 Not that his principal (Cedric Young) is much help.
 “Everything’s fine,” he says.
 “This isn’t Kafka.”